PhyllomeOS/xml-definition-for-domains/README.md

 * Clone this repository

-* Navigate to the session directory
+* Navigate to the *session* directory

-* Choose your target OS of choice and, as a normal user, use the following `virsh` command to define a virtual machine:
+* Choose your target OS of choice and, as a normal user, use the following `virsh` command to create a virtual machine using the `define` argument:

 ```
 $ virsh define linux54.xml